An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Dual problem and pseudohemisphere-hypergraphs

-\begin{lem} [Helly's theorem for pseudohalfspheres] If any four hyperedges of a pseudohalf\-sphere-hypergraph intersect, then we can add a vertex contained in all pseudohalfspheres of the arrangement. \end{lem} \begin{proof} Let $\HH$ be defined by $\cal F$ and $X\subset S$.
+\begin{lem} [Helly's theorem for pseudohemispheres] If any four hyperedges of a pseudohemi\-sphere-hypergraph intersect, then we can add a vertex contained in all pseudohemispheres of the arrangement. \end{lem} \begin{proof} Let $\HH$ be defined by $\cal F$ and $X\subset S$.
 We prove the following stronger statement.
-If there is a pseudohalfsphere $F_0\Delta X=H_0\in \HH$ that has a non-empty intersection with any three other pseudohalfspheres, then we can add a vertex contained in all the pseudohalfspheres of the arrangement.
-Let $X'=\bar F_0=S\setminus F_0=\bar F_0$ and denote by $\HH'$ the pseudohalfsphere-hypergraph defined on $S$ by $\cal F$ and $X'$.
+If there is a pseudohemisphere $F_0\Delta X=H_0\in \HH$ that has a non-empty intersection with any three other pseudohemispheres, then we can add a vertex contained in all the pseudohemispheres of the arrangement.
+Let $X'=\bar F_0=S\setminus F_0$ and denote by $\HH'$ the pseudohemisphere-hypergraph defined on $S$ by $\cal F$ and $X'$.
 As $H_0'=F_0\Delta X'=F_0\Delta (S\setminus F_0)=S$ contains all the points, we can apply Corollary~\ref{cor:polar} to $\HH'$ and the complement of $H_0'$ to conclude that $\HH'$ is a pseudohalfplane-hypergraph.
 It follows from our definitions that the hyperedges in $\HH$ and $\HH'$ are in bijection such that for every $H\in \HH$ there is an $G\in \HH'$ (and vice versa) such that $H=G\Delta X'\Delta X$.